Places to visit in Leeds: The top 10 history and nature sights

-Leeds and its surrounding area is brimming with fun and educational family activities to give both history buffs and nature fans their fix.
+Leeds and its surrounding area is brimming with fun places to visit to give both history buffs and nature fans their fix.

 The city of Leeds has undergone huge redevelopment over the past few decades following the decline of the cotton industry.
 Today it is a chic, thriving city packed with family-friendly activities.
 But just outside the urban sprawl, there are scores of stately homes, countryside and wildlife.
 Leeds really is a place where you can get your fix of history and nature - sometimes in the same place!
-Here’s 10 ways you can do it.
+Here’s our 10 top recommended places to visit in Leeds.

 Kirkstall Abbey & Abbey House Museum